Geometric Signatures of Switching Behavior in Mechanobiology

-\textit{Bond rupture under applied force} --- Consider a system described by a two-dimensional vector $\bm x$ governed by a potential of mean force (or free energy landscape) $V(\bm x)$.
+\textit{Bond rupture under applied force} --- Consider a system described by a two-dimensional vector $\bm x$ governed by a free energy landscape (or potential of mean force) $V(\bm x)$.
 The external force couples linearly to $\bm x$ along a direction $\bm{\hat \ell}$ and with magnitude $f$.
 We suppose that the coupling direction $\bm{\hat \ell}$ is fixed while the magnitude $f$ is varied, so that the total potential is

 A potential $V_f$ describing a meta-stable bond must have a local minimum corresponding to the bonded state, and one or more saddle points which correspond to pathways along which bond rupture can occur.
 For a single pathway, the bond lifetime $\tau$ can be approximated using Langer's formula $\tau=\nu\exp{(E_b/k_BT)}$ where the energy barrier $E_b$ is the difference in $V_f$ between the minimum and saddle and the prefactor $\nu$ captures entropic effects of the minimum and saddle \cite{langer1969statistical}.
 When there are multiple pathways, the lifetime is approximately $\tau=(\sum_i\tau_i^{-1})^{-1}$ where $\tau_i$, the mean first passage time over pathway $i$, is given by Langer's formula.